 Here are 10 of the most common misconceptions about carpet dyeing:

 Only wool and nylon carpets can be dyed.
 Polyester and polypropylene fibres don't have dye pockets so they cannot be dyed in the conventional way.
+However, we do offer specialised colour repair for Sisal.

 The target colour is always dictated by the carpet's original colour.
 For example, one cannot dye a deep red carpet blue because the fibres will not accept enough new dye to overcome the red to change the colour family.